NishchintDhawan/Weather-App/README.md

 # Weather-Finder
-A simple weather app made using React.js and Bootstrap 4 and is deployed at Heroku.
+A simple weather app made using React.js and Bootstrap 4.